DominikMuhle/latex-table-editor/README.md

 1. **Entering Data**:
    - Press `N` to open the input screen.
+   - Select the input format (LaTeX, String, JSON, YAML, CSV).
-   - Input tabular data in plain text format.
+   - Input your data in the chosen format.
    - Submit the data by pressing `Ctrl+S`.
    - The data is converted into a pandas DataFrame and displayed in a table within the terminal.